-Up to seven analog inputs can be connected.
-Four inputs are for input of composite video or S-VHS luma signal.
+Up to eight analog inputs can be connected.
+Four inputs (five in case of VCT 38xxB) are for input of composite video or S-VHS luma signal.
 These inputs are clamped to the sync back porch and are amplified by a variable gain amplifier.
 Two chroma inputs can be used for connection of S-VHS carrier-chrominance signal.
 These inputs are internally biased and have a fixed gain amplifier.
-For analog YC ${\rm r}$ C ${\rm b}$ signals (e.g. from DVD players) one of the selected luminance inputs is used together with CBIN and CRIN inputs.
+For analog YC_rC_b signals (e.g. from DVD players) one of the selected luminance inputs is used together with CBIN and CRIN inputs.